mahdihosseini/ADP/README.md

 ## Quick Start

 First, download the separate ADP database to a local directory (TODO: make this scriptable).
+To access the database, please refer to http://www.dsp.utoronto.ca/projects/ADP/

 Then, open `demo_01_train.py`, then edit the value of `DATASET_DIR` to the location of that local directory.